 The sequencer store its information in patterns.
-A pattern controls the playback of the synth and MIDI tracks, and various pattern-specific aspects of the tracks.
+A pattern controls the playback of the synth tracks, the MIDI tracks and various pattern-specific aspects of the tracks.
 Each of the eight banks, A to H, contains 16 patterns, which means 128 patterns are available for each project.
-For more information, please see "14.3 PATTERN" on page 68.
+For more information, please see "14.3 PATTERN" on page 66.